ForrestChew/Loan-Marketplace/README.md

  Users can view and buy fractions of loans.
 These fractions are sold by the lender to the original loan.
  ### 4) Users Positions
  If applicable, users can view or delete their loan proposals, view their fractional loans, and payback their active loans.

+ For a detailed demo on the entirety of the dapp, watch this video: